alexlevy0/melocap.space/README.md

 The value of MeloCap will be driven by offert and need.
 Several factors will contribute into its expansion:

-1. **User Engagement**: The more players and the more frequently the appl is used, the higher the neeed for MeloCap.
+1. **User Engagement**: The more players and the more frequently the app is used, the higher the need for MeloCap.
       - Players will be incentivized by saving reward that will later be exchanged for MeloCap.
 2. **In-Game Usage**: Players will start using MeloCap for premium features, bets, and interactions with gamers, increasing internal need for the token.
 3. **Market Exchange**: Once listed on exchanges, MeloCap will be available for a larger audience, stimulating transactions and demand for the token.